 Q: What are your future plans?

-- In the coming months you will see multiple user interfaces to query LINCS data and signatures, and publications demonstrating the utility of the LINCS approach.
+- In the coming months you will see more user interfaces to query LINCS data and signatures, and publications demonstrating the utility of the LINCS approach.

-- We are also focusing on generating data in primary cells and iPS cells and data pertaining to these will be available.
+- We are also focusing on generating data in primary cells and iPS cells and data pertaining to these will be available soon.

 Q: What data integration challenges are you taking on?

-- Data is being collected via a joint project between the two data generation centers that will explore the relationship between immediate early cell signaling events and transcription.
+- Data is being collected via a joint project called the “Dense Cube” between all the data and signature generation centers.
+This project will focus on five common cell lines to explore the relationship between immediate early cell signaling events, transcription and phenotypes.
 This will constitute the largest such public dataset, generated in a coherent manner, available for download and querying.